 Extreme heat events are becoming more frequent and intense, leaving older people more vulnerable in the community

-Researchers at Griffith University are partnering with older members of the community to develop an early warning heat system in the home to ensure they and others can continue to live at home safely and comfortably.
+Researchers at Griffith University are partnering with the older members of the community to develop a heat health early warning system in the home to ensure they and others can continue to live at home safely and comfortably.

-The Ethos project’s in-home solution will allow older people and carers to
+The Ethos project’s in-home solution will enable older people and their carers to:

 Sustainable Development Goals